This post may contain affiliate links. Please read my disclosure policy.

-Fudgy, moist Mexican chocolate pudding cake — a flourless cake recipe with spices and healthful ingredients, as well as less sugar and no wheat flour.
+Fudgy and moist dark chocolate pudding cake — a flourless cake recipe with spices and healthful ingredients, as well as less sugar and no wheat flour.

 Everyone has days that call for emergency chocolate therapy, when nothing but a bite (or more) of something dense, dark and ultra-chocolaty will do.

 Ever since I’ve learned that chocolate — or more specifically, cacao — has enough going for it nutritionally that it’s officially a superfood, I have no problem giving into cravings for it.

 I created this Mexican Chocolate Pudding Cake using some of my favorite healthy pantry ingredients, keeping it gluten-free, lower in sugar and all around full of benefits.

 Classic pudding cake is the definition of a dessert with old-fashioned flair.

 There are so many recipes out there instructing how to make pudding cake just like someone’s grandma used to.